Toolmakers clamps, unlike many workshop items, have very little room for deviating

 those supplying industry stopped at 100mm and were very expensive.
 Range though,

-them myself was the only option.
+was the only option.

 This situation though has now been some what eliminated with larger and smaller sizes